Roydon, Essex: Poplars

 Roydon is known for its black poplar trees, particularly the World's End Poplar.
 The Roydon Countrycare Section of the Roydon Society received £3,467 from the Heritage Lottery Fund for the Black Poplar Project.

 Recreation

 The village is the home of the Roydon Marina Village.
 The 32 acre holiday complex comprises a 315 berth marina, camp site, holiday lodges, residential homes, hotel, and restaurant, Pizza and Steak.
 The area encompasses Roydon Mill, a three-storey, brick-built mill, built in 1906.

 Angling is available in the park includes a section of the River Stort, the weir pool and a mature gravel pit.
 Further to the west is the 120 acre Glen Faba lake which is part of the Lee Valley Park.
 The name Glen Faba comes from a chalet park that was compulsorily purchased by Epping Forest District Council in the early 1970s.

-Roydon has one dedicated restaurant, Franco's, and three pubs - The New Inn, The Crusader (now closed) and The White Hart.
+Roydon has one dedicated restaurant, Franco's, and three pubs - The New Inn (now closed), The Crusader (now closed) and The White Hart.

 The village hall was built in 1920, and is used by local groups.